auth0/docs/articles/private-saas/cli/adding-node-to-backup-role.md

 ---
-section: appliance
+section: private-saas
-description: How to add an Appliance node in the backup node
+description: How to add an Private SaaS node in the backup node
 ---

-# Appliance: Adding a Node to the Backup Role
+# Private SaaS: Adding a Node to the Backup Role

-> This document applies beginning with Appliance update **build 7247**.
+> This document applies beginning with Private SaaS update **build 7247**.

 ## Prerequisites